GIVE MORE THAN WHAT THEY BEG

 3. GIVE THEM WHAT THEY REALLY NEED

 Sometimes our intention to help is good.
-However, in the long term, we don’t really help but rather we let them to be lazy, lame and selfish.
+However, in the long term, we don’t really help but rather let them be lazy, lame, and selfish.

-We teach them to be too much dependent to the moment that it paralyzes them and it kills us as well.
+We teach them to be too much dependent on the moment that it paralyzes them and kills us as well.

 Don’t give them the fish but teach them how to fish.

 Give to our children what they only need.
-Don’t just give to our children the taste of our wealth but teach them what made us wealthy.
+Don’t just give our children the taste of our wealth but teach them what made us wealthy.
 Don’t just give them your riches, show them how you did it.
-Teach them your passion, your vision, your mission, the right character and outlooks in life so that they could have their own.
+Teach them your passion, your vision, your mission, exemplary character, and your outlooks in life so that they could have their own.

-I think it’s not right that we only give food to the beggar to eat, it is a hard work but we need to transform them to be a better part of our society.
-They need to be regain their identity and integrity that they could somehow be contributor to common good of the community.
+I think it’s not right that we only give food to beggars to eat, it is hard work but we need to transform them to be a better part of our society.
+They need to regain their identity and integrity so that they could somehow be contributors to the common good of the community.

 4. GIVE THEM MOTIVATION AND NOT DISSUASION

-We should not use our giving to let others look stupid or use them for our own propaganda of being self-righteous.
+We should not use our giving to let others look stupid and miserable or to use them for our own propaganda of being self-righteous.

-What people need from us in not our pity but our love.
+What people need from us is not our pity but our love.

 We can only strengthen their belief in themselves if we show them our trust and belief that they can do it by themselves.